Joe312341/MeteorReactReactiveVar/README.md

-Demonstrate how to use create container with reactiveVar in Meteor + React
+Demonstrates how to use createContainer with reactiveVar in Meteor + React

 #Usage